Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in Multimodal LLMs: Preliminaries

 \subsection{Mathematical Foundations}

-Let \( \mathcal{X} \) denote the measurable\footref{fn:measurable_set} \footnote{Footnotes are added in the exact chronological order, starting from this one itself, later in the Appendix~\ref{appendix:notes} (Technical Notes or Extended Comments) of this paper.} set of all possible model outputs of a multimodal LLM, with \(\mathcal{F}\) being \(\sigma\)-algebra over \(\mathcal{X}\) and \(\mu\) being the base measure \cite{Tao2011Measure}; e.g., counting measure for discrete outputs like token sequence or Lebesgue measure for continuous ones like embeddings \cite{Bartle1995Measure}.
-We assume \(\mathcal{X}\) is continuously embedded in a separable reproducing kernel Hilbert space (RKHS) denoted by \((\mathcal{H}, \left\langle \cdot,\cdot \right\rangle_{\mathcal{H}})\) which is associated with a positive-definite kernel,
+Let \( \mathcal{X} \) denote the measurable\footref{fn:measurable_set} \footnote{Footnotes are added in chronological order and collected in Appendix~\ref{appendix:notes}.} set of all possible model outputs of a multimodal LLM, with \(\mathcal{F}_{\mathcal{X}}\) being the \(\sigma\)-algebra over \(\mathcal{X}\) and \(\mu\) being the base measure~\cite{Tao2011Measure}; e.g., the count measure for discrete outputs like token sequence or the Lebesgue measure for continuous outputs like embeddings~\cite{Bartle1995Measure}.
+We assume \(\mathcal{X}\) is continuously embedded in a separable Reproducing Kernel Hilbert space (RKHS) denoted by \((\mathcal{H}, \left\langle \cdot,\cdot \right\rangle_{\mathcal{H}})\) which is associated with a positive-definite kernel,

 The kernel \( K(x_{1}, x_{2}) \) encodes the semantic relationships between two distinct points or outputs \( x_{1} \) and \( x_{2}\) \(\forall (x_{1}\neq x_{2}) \in \mathcal{X}\); for example, through embedding-based or ontology-aware distance measures, or co-reference resolution.
 For a product kernel in an MLLM, refer to Eq.~\eqref{eq:def7} later.